NTB45/Kanon-Windows11-Guide/README.md

 run linux on vm or something, you probably know more than me about VMs.

-VMware and hyperV doesnt mix together very well.
+VMware and ow hyperV doesnt mix together very well.

 ## Obligatory Life History